-- Select a response time t_a of at least 120 ms or higher. - ☼ Determine the machine/system's stopping time t_m.
-If data is not available, you can commission Leuze to perform measurements; see chapter 14 "Service and support".
+- Select a response time t_a of at least 120 ms or higher. - Determine the machine/system's stopping time t_m.
+If data is not available, you can commission Leuze to perform measurements; see chapter 14 "Service and support". - If an increase in the stopping time within the regular test periods is to be expected, take an additional time into account for the machine's stopping time t_m.